phoenixding/scdiff/README.md

 # PREREQUISITES

 * python (python 2 and python 3 are both supported)
-It was installed by default for most Linux distribution and MAC If not, please check [https://www.python.org/downloads/](https://www.python.org/downloads/) for installation instructions.
+It was installed by default for most Linux distribution and MAC.
+If not, please check [https://www.python.org/downloads/](https://www.python.org/downloads/) for installation instructions.